-The Beersheba Springs Medical Clinic provides routine medical care; evaluation and treatment of acute illnesses, and chronic illness, such as diabetes, high blood pressure and depression.
+The Beersheba Springs Medical Clinic provides routine medical care; evaluation and treatment of acute illnesses, as well as chronic illness, such as diabetes, high blood pressure and depression.
 We perform minor surgery.
 We give inhalation therapy treatments.
 We focus on improving life styles, i.e. exercise and healthy nutrition, weight control, smoking cessation and immunizations.
 We host mammography clinics.

 Routine laboratory tests are done on site; others are sent out.
 We discuss all lab test results with the patients.
 We perform electrocardiograms.
 We arrange for diagnostic imaging studies, such as x-rays.
+St. Thomas River Park generously provides necessary imaging for our uninsured patients.
 A volunteer radiologist performs ultrasound studies, and from time to time other specialists visit the clinic.
 We have referral relationships with specialists who see our patients either pro bono or for a discounted fee.

 The Beersheba Clinic is a lifeline for mountain people, many of whom had nowhere to go before.
 As one of our grateful friends said, “If it warn’t for you’uns, I’d be scared to death” — this from a man with several life-threatening cardiovascular conditions, who is now getting the close attention that his illness demands.